jorian/komodorpc-rust-client/README.md

 - [ ]   properly expose arguments / types
 - [x]   handle special case: wildcard `"*"` in `fromaddresses`, `z_mergetoaddress`
 - [ ]   supply Client with manual RPC credentials
+- [ ]   struct Unspent contains account in response, which is deprecated.
+Need to circumvent
+- [ ]   `listaddressgroupings` returns an array with 3 different types, for each distinct address. how to fix in serde

 This wrapper aims to:
-- be stateless, aka be a thin layer.
+- be stateless, i.e. a thin layer.
 It's up to the app using this library to maintain state.

 ### Features
 - Convert an utxolist retrieved through `getaddressutxos` to inputs in `createrawtransaction`